Prompting PaLM for Translation: Assessing Strategies and Performance: Related Work

 Inspired by the findings of \citet{radford2019language,brown2020language}, prompting strategies for LLMs have become a topic of intense interest, generating work across a broad spectrum of methods and applications \cite{liu2021pre}.
 A basic distinction can be made between \emph{hard} (explicit text) prompting such as we use, and \emph{soft} prompting that seeks to learn embeddings \cite{lester-etal-2021-power}, activations \cite{li-liang-2021-prefix,hambardzumyan-etal-2021-warp}, or attention weights \cite{liu2022few} that condition the model to perform a desired task.
 The latter approach is more expressive and more efficient at inference time, but performance can be sensitive to initialization \cite{hou2022metaprompting}, and some techniques require modifications to the model.

 Hard prompts have the advantage of being easy to interpret and modify.
 Work in this area includes tools to facilitate development of handcrafted prompts \cite{strobelt2022interactive,bach2022promptsource}; algorithms to find optimal prompts through gradient-guided search \cite{shin2020autoprompt} or exhaustive search through labels \cite{schick2021exploiting} or both labels and templates \cite{gao2021making}; as well as studies on the effect of example order \cite{kumar2021reordering,lu-etal-2022-fantastically}.
-Hard prompts have also been used to analyze model capabilities \cite{garg2022can,li2022probing}, the role of data \cite{singh2022explaining}, and the nature of prompting itself \cite{min2022rethinking}.
+Hard prompts have also been used to analyze model capabilities \cite{garg2022can,li2022probing}, the role of data \cite{singh2022explaining}, and the nature of prompting itself \cite{min2022rethinking,wei2022chain}.

-With few exceptions, e.g. \cite{li-etal-2022-learning-transfer,liu-etal-2022-makes,valvoda2022prompting}, prompting approaches condition on the task rather than the specific input.
+With few exceptions, e.g. \cite{li-etal-2022-learning-transfer,liu-etal-2022-makes,valvoda2022prompting}, early approaches to hard prompting tended to condition on the task rather than the specific input.
 Our \kNN approach for conditioning on the input was pioneered by \citet{liu-etal-2022-makes}, who used RoBERTa embeddings to identify relevant GPT-3 prompts for sentiment, table-to-text, and QA tasks.
-In contrast to our results, they found that \kNN works better than a random-selection baseline, and that the advantage grows as the size of the (domain-controlled) example pool increases.
+They found that \kNN works better than a random-selection baseline, and that the advantage grows as the size of the (domain-controlled) example pool increases.

-There has been relatively little work on prompting LLMs for MT.
-The GPT-3 and \palm papers \cite{brown2020language,chowdhery2022palm} adopt similar approaches, comparing 0, 1, and $n$-shot\footnote{Where $n$ is 64 for GPT-3 and 5 for \palm.} random selection of independent sentence pairs from WMT training corpora, and testing on WMT test sets traditionally used in ML (older French, German, Romanian tasks, to and from English), augmented in \palm with \langdirtight{French}{German} and Kazakh.
-For both models, performance increases with number of shots, and $n$-shot \bleu scores are found to be competitive with previous unsupervised SOTA, and in some settings---particularly into English---supervised SOTA as well.
+Work on prompting LLMs for MT began with the GPT-3 and \palm papers \cite{brown2020language,chowdhery2022palm}, which adopted similar approaches, comparing 0, 1, and $n$-shot\footnote{Where $n$ is 64 for GPT-3 and 5 for \palm.} random selection of independent sentence pairs from WMT training corpora, and testing on older French, German, and Romanian WMT test sets traditionally used in ML, augmented in \palm with \langdirtight{French}{German} and Kazakh.
+For both models, performance increased with number of shots, and $n$-shot \bleu scores were found to be competitive with previous unsupervised SOTA, and in some settings---particularly into English---supervised SOTA as well.